astronomer/docs/learn/airflow-dbt.md

 Using a dbt-generated `manifest.json` file gives you more visibility into the steps dbt is running in each task.
 This file is generated in the target directory of your `dbt` project and contains its full representation.
 For more information on this file, see the [dbt documentation](https://docs.getdbt.com/reference/dbt-artifacts/).

 You can learn more about a manifest-based dbt and Airflow project structure, view example code, and read about the `DbtDagParser` in a 3-part blog post series on [Building a Scalable Analytics Architecture With Airflow and dbt](https://www.astronomer.io/blog/airflow-dbt-1/).

-## Conclusion

-Congratulations!
-You've run a DAG using Cosmos to automatically create tasks from dbt models.
-Cosmos is under active development.
-You can learn more about it in the [Cosmos documentation](https://astronomer.github.io/astronomer-cosmos/index.html).